igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 subsequent STREAM frame would send message C starting at stream offset 13.

 ~~~
- 0                   1     s             2                   3
+ 0                   1   s m             2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-|A A A A A A A A A A B B   C C C C C C C C C C D D D D D D D D D D
+|a a a a a a a a a a b b   C C C C C C C C C C D D D D D D D D D D
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~